vs_fastx_uniques performs dereplication of sequences in a

 and U are considered the same).

-can either be a FASTA/FASTQ file or a FASTA/FASTQ object.
+fastx_input can either be a FASTA/FASTQ file or a FASTA/FASTQ object.

-FASTA objects are tibbles that contain the columns Header
+FASTA objects are tibbles that contain the columns Header and

-.
-FASTQ objects are tibbles that
+Sequence, see readFasta.
+FASTQ objects are

-contain the columns Header
+tibbles that contain the columns Header, Sequence, and

 By default, the quality scores in FASTQ output files will correspond to the